 You don’t have to play Division I sports to be active at Duke.
 Duke Recreation & Physical Education offers a wide range of programs that encourage healthy lifestyles through education and recreation.
-Each year, more than 13,000 members of the Duke community—from undergraduate and graduate students to faculty, staff, and alumni—participate in one or more activities offered by Recreation & Physical Education.
+Each year, more than 20,000 members of the Duke community—from undergraduate and graduate students to faculty, staff, and alumni—participate in one or more activities offered by Recreation & Physical Education.
 A division of Duke Athletics, our program provides funding, facilities, and staffing to support 36 Sport Clubs, 10 Intramural Sports, 6 Fitness and Wellness locations, 20 Physical Education classes, personal training, a variety of aquatic programs, and an inclusive Outdoor Adventures program.
 It is one of the most extensive university-based recreational programs offered anywhere, providing opportunities for students, faculty, and staff who are interested in competitive sports, as well as options for those who simply want to get some exercise, swim, rock climb, kayak, or meet other people with similar interests.

 The Recreation & Physical Education Department is maximizing facility use across West, East, and Central campuses.
 The need for additional space and programs continues to grow, particularly as students’ interests change each year.
 Gifts to Recreation & Physical Education support not only our day-to-day operations but also provide critical funding for facility expansions, fitness and aquatics programs, outdoor adventure trips, and new equipment for intramural and sport club teams.

 This endowment supports an expansion of experience-based programming for our students and members.
 On average, we have nearly 100,000 participations in our programs each year, however we still see waitlists for programs and students missing out on experiences due to budget limitations.
 Further financial support for our programs could result in additional offerings to accommodate the hundreds of students unable to participate due to limited offerings.